 Understanding through empathy

-The natural multilayeredness of character
+The natural complexity of the character

 Intuition as a trained skill

-Chapter 5: The self-evident world
+Chapter 5: The Self-Evident World

-The foundation: Your knowledge of the world
+The foundation: your knowledge of the world

-Selection: What gets mentioned
+Selection: what gets mentioned

 Things that are normal in this world don't need to be mentioned.
 What gets mentioned are deviations from this normality.